mitranim/web-starter/readme.md

   * Fixed `max-width` or `max-height` (specifically _max_) is OK.
 * Leave default `font-size` as-is.
 Let the user agent decide.
 To increase or decrease font size, use proportions of `rem` such as `1.2rem`.
 * Be suspicious of `position: absolute`, `position: relative`, `overflow: hidden`, `!important`.
 They tend to be abused.
 The list is not exhaustive.
 * Avoid negative margins.
-There is always a better way.
+There is usually a better way.
 * Avoid specifying margins in a complicated CSS class.
 Margins should be set "externally" by the parent/context.
 Each class should control its own internal layout, including padding, but not how it aligns to its siblings.
 Having a class that sets _only_ margins is OK.
 * When using Sass, write small, reusable classes and combine them via `@extend`.
-* Avoid serif fonts, especially small.
+* Avoid serif fonts.
+Avoid small font sizes.
-* Consider using or reading [`style-base`](https://github.com/mitranim/style-base) for inspiration on foundations of your CSS.
+* Consider using or reading [`sb`](https://github.com/mitranim/sb) for inspiration on foundations of your CSS.

 ## Database Recommendations